Charlie Aston

-Charles Lane Aston (1875 – 9 January 1931) was an English association footballer.
+Charles Lane Aston (1875 – 9 January 1931) was an English footballer.

 Career

 Born in Bilston, Staffordshire, Aston started his career at local club Bilston United.
 He joined Walsall as a professional in December 1895, getting his first experience of playing in the Football League before joining First Division side Aston Villa in 1898.
 During his first full season at the club, Aston played 13 games as Villa won the league.
 Villa retained their title in 1899–1900.

 Aston left Villa in 1901.
 After one-season spells at Queens Park Rangers, Burton United, Gresley Rovers and Burton United again, Aston joined Watford in 1905.
 He played 51 games as Watford won the United League but finished 14th in the Southern League.
 The following season, Watford improved to finish 9th in the Southern League, and Aston scored his only goal for the club in a 2–0 win over Portsmouth on 22 September 1906 at Cassio Road.
 After playing in all 41 of Watford's fixtures in 1907–08, Aston left to club to join Leyton, with whom he finished his career.
 He died in Leytonstone on 9 January 1931.